 The U.S. uses single-winner districts to elect the House of Representatives, which means each congressional district has one Member of Congress.
 Some state legislatures and city councils use multi-member districts, where multiple people represent the same district.
 We propose that all legislative bodies adopt multi-member districts to better represent the opinions, diversity, and values of their constituents.

-Compared to winner-take-all elections, ranked choice voting in multi-member contests allows more diverse groups of voters to elect candidates of choice.
+Compared to winner-take-all elections, ranked choice voting in multi-winner contests allows more diverse groups of voters to elect candidates of choice.
 This promotes diversity of political viewpoint as well as diversity of candidate background and demographics.

 Multi-winner districts increase women's representation for two key reasons: